 The key principle: higher turbidity needs higher molecular weight for faster bridging, while higher color (organic matter) needs higher hydrolysis degree for better interaction with dissolved organics.
 Our APAM range covers 6-28M molecular weight and 10-45% hydrolysis, so we can match any water source.

-Performance Benefits of PAM in Drinking Water
+Performance Benefits of PAM in regulated water

-- Settling time reduction: From 4-8 hours to 1-2 hours (75-80% faster)
+- Settling time: drops from 4-8 hours to 1-2 hours

-- Filter run length extension: From 12-24 hours to 24-48 hours (100%+ longer)
+- Filter run length: extends from 12-24 hours to 24-48 hours

-- Turbidity reduction: From 5-20 NTU to <0.1 NTU (meets WHO/EPA standards)
+- Turbidity: from 5-20 NTU down to under 0.1 NTU (meets WHO/EPA standards)

-- Sludge volume reduction: 20-30% less sludge to dispose
+- Sludge volume: 20-30% less to dispose

-NSF Certification & Food Safety
+regulated-use document review & Food Safety

-- Solid content: ≥92% (higher purity = lower residual monomer per active unit)
+- Solid content: ≥90% (higher purity = lower residual monomer per active unit)

 - Batch traceability: Full COA with molecular weight, hydrolysis degree, residual monomer testing